nBlocksStudioNodes/nblocks_stepper/README.md

 # STEPPER

-Node for simple Stepping Motor Control.
+Node for simple to use, feature-rich, Stepping Motor Control.
 <p align="center">
 <img
 src="img/01.PNG"
-width = 300
+width = 350
 />
 </p>
 Will work with: SilentStepstick, StepStick, or a any Step/Dir driven Step Motor driver